agentmorris/MegaDetector/README.md

 If you're just considering the use of AI in your workflow, and you aren't even sure yet whether MegaDetector would be useful to you, we recommend reading the "[getting started with MegaDetector](collaborations.md)" page.

 If you're already familiar with MegaDetector and you're ready to run it on your data (and you have some familiarity with running Python code), see the [MegaDetector README](megadetector.md) for instructions on downloading and running MegaDetector.

+MegaDetector is just one of many tools that aims to make conservation biologists more efficient with AI.
+If you want to learn about other ways to use AI to accelerate camera trap workflows, check out our of the field, affectionately titled &ldquo;[Everything I know about machine learning and camera traps](https://agentmorris.github.io/camera-trap-ml-survey/)&rdquo;.

 # Who is using MegaDetector?